Rucilos/wpde/readme.md

 - `WPDE`**Input Validation and Sanitization**: All user inputs are validated and sanitized to ensure they meet expected formats and do not contain any malicious code.

-- `Secure Libraries and Frameworks`: We use verified libraries and frameworks that have built-in protections against XSS and other security threats.
+- `Secure Libraries and Frameworks:` We use verified libraries and frameworks that have built-in protections against XSS and other security threats.

 - `Regular Audits and Updates:` We conduct regular security audits and updates of our code and dependencies to ensure we are protected against new and emerging threats.